State of Illinois

 To help slow the transmission of COVID-19, MWRD employees not directly involved with performing our critical missions of treating wastewater and managing stormwater have been placed on call and will be telecommuting until further notice.
 Our wastewater treatment plants will continue to be staffed 24 hours a day, 7 days a week in order to protect the health and safety of the residents of Cook County, protect Lake Michigan, and protect businesses and homes from flooding.

 Protecting the health and safety of our employees and the public is also a top priority.
 Thus, effective immediately, all business travel outside of the MWRD’s service area has been suspended until further notice.
-Additionally, all MWRD educational outreach activities – including facility tours, speaking engagements, and staff participation in fairs and other community events, have been canceled through April 30, 2020.
+Additionally, all MWRD educational outreach activities – including facility tours, speaking engagements, and staff participation in fairs and other community events, have also been canceled until further notice.
 We will continue to post any additional cancellations as we continue to monitor the CDC’s recommendations.

 Thank you for your support in our efforts to help minimize the spread of COVID-19.
 For the latest MWRD news and information regarding the virus, please follow us on Facebook, Twitter, Instagram and LinkedIn, or join our email list.

-Please read our Coronavirus (COVID-19) and our COVID-19 and the Chicago Region's Water Infrastructure fact sheets for additional information concerning the MWRD’s management and treatment of wastewater.
+Please read our Coronavirus (COVID-19) (Spanish), our COVID-19 and the Chicago Region's Water Infrastructure (Spanish) , our Managing flood waters during the Coronavirus (COVID-19) pandemic (Spanish) and our Biosolids and COVID-19 fact sheets for additional information concerning the MWRD’s management and treatment of wastewater.

 WMO Electronic Permit Application Intake Process